SoftwareStackLukas/LLMbasedRedundancyAnalysis/README.md

 - ExperimentsWordSimilarity: Contains a future project ideas
 - results: Important results shown in the paper for [MDE Intelligence - 6th Workshop on Artificial Intelligence and Model-driven Engineering](https://mde-intelligence.github.io/)
 - src: containg the source code of our implementation.
 Please, consider for installation our installation and dependecies decriptiong
-  - [] /controller: Implementation of the Fask API endpoint.
+  - [ ] /controller: Implementation of the Fask API endpoint.
-  - [O] /future_work: Contains future experiments in jupyter notebook form.
+  - [ ] /future_work: Contains future experiments in jupyter notebook form (partly done).
   - [X] /prompt_structure : Containing the prompts used for our expirements.
   - [X] /results: All results achieved during our developments.
   - [X] /support_functions: As our implementation is based on a functional approach this src folder contains all abstracted functions.